Should You Put Your Address on a Resume? Our Expert Guide

 Listing your address for remote job search

 Remote employers are rarely interested in your precise location.
 What they might care about is your state (as federal policies can be different) and your time zone (if they need to coordinate a large remote team).
-So, here are the best address formats in this case:
+So, here are the best address formats for remote work:

 • Los Angeles, CA